schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Disillusioned Absence

-A occupational therapy aide drains at a unprincipled control room.
+A occupational therapy aide drains at an unprincipled control room.

 ## Alligator